RamVagh/ML/README.md

 # ML
 ML examples
-This file contains some ML examples on the web that I found
+This file contains some ML examples on the web that I found and edited....